Travel guide

 Roamic makes sense for the experienced traveler who is only looking for the lowest price, is comfortable installing eSIMs, and doesn't mind that support is in English and via chat.
 If you've never had problems with an eSIM and prioritize saving every penny, Roamic is a defensible option.

-It's not the best choice if it's your first eSIM, if you're traveling to a destination where a bad activation would leave you stranded, or if you want to be able to call/write to someone in Spanish who can solve your problem instantly.
-In those cases, an alternative that combines a low price with support in your language is worthwhile.
-Before deciding, check that your phone supports eSIMs in our installation guide, and if you want to understand the savings compared to your operator, see eSIM vs. roaming.
+It's not the best choice if it's your first eSIM, if you're traveling to a destination where a bad activation would leave you stranded, or if you want to be able to call/text someone in Spanish who can resolve issues instantly.
+In these cases, an alternative that combines low price with support in your language is worth it.
+Before deciding, check that your phone supports eSIM in our installation guide, and if you want to be clear about the savings compared to your operator, check eSIM vs. roaming.

 Frequently asked questions